Price comparison from over 24,000 stores worldwide

 Compact, reliable, relatively quiet, and (best of all) inexpensive, the Wi-Fi- and digital-assitant-enabled Coway Airmega AP-1512HHS can scrub most of the harmful airborne particles from a room without creating too much of a racket.

-An update of the well-regarded Airmega AP-1512HH, the AP-1512HHS comes in the same stylish, slim-and-trim shell as its predecessor, while adding smart features that let you control the device remotely or via Alexa or Google Assistant voice controls.
+An update of the well-regarded Airmega AP-1512HHRemove non-product link, the AP-1512HHS comes in the same stylish, slim-and-trim shell as its predecessor, while adding smart features that let you control the device remotely or via Alexa or Google Assistant voice controls.
 You can also put the $300 AP-1512HHS on a schedule using the IoCare mobile app, as well as monitor both indoor and outdoor air quality.
 Easy setup and quiet operation (save for the occasional roar when the fan spins up to its highest setting) round out the package.

 Looks matter when it comes to an appliance that’ll be sitting conspicuously in your bedroom, kitchen, or living room; after all, for an air purifier to run properly and efficiently, it should be placed in a relatively central location in the room with at least a foot of free space on all sides, meaning you can’t just tuck it into a corner or under a table.